Perianesthesia nurse salary: what to expect in 2026

 How much do perianesthesia nurses make per hour?

-Based on the BLS national mean RN wage of $98,430 annually, the approximate hourly equivalent is $47 per hour for a full-time schedule.
-Hospital Phase I PACU nurses in high-cost states commonly earn $55–$75 per hour, and California Phase I PACU nurses at major systems can exceed $80 per hour.
-Hourly rates also increase with shift differentials — evening, overnight, weekend, and holiday premiums of $3–$10 per hour are common in hospital settings.
+BLS reports a national median hourly wage of $46.90 for registered nurses (SOC 29-1141, OEWS May 2025), equivalent to $97,550 annually on a full-time schedule.
+Hospital Phase I PACU nurses in high-cost states commonly earn $55–$75 per hour, and California Phase I PACU nurses at major systems can exceed $80 per hour – the California state median alone works out to $67.44 per hour.
+Hourly rates also increase with shift differentials – evening, overnight, weekend, and holiday premiums of $3–$10 per hour are common in hospital settings.

 Do perianesthesia nurses make more than floor nurses?